 Create a Managed Kubernetes cluster on a dedicated server

-Dedicated servers are used when needed:
+Dedicated servers are used when you need:

 - consistently high performance;

-- increased privacy;
+- an increased level of privacy;

-- reserved capacity.
+- reserved resources.

 1. Configure the cluster